rafaelsf80/gcstreamer/README.md

 GCStreamer ingestion  includes the following two directories:

 * [client](client): Python client libraries for connecting to Cloud Storage and IoT Core.
-* [env](env): Docker example for GCStreamer ingestion.
+* [env](env): Docker for GCStreamer ingestion.
+* [dashboard](frontend): Docker for the Dashboard

 # Third-party dependency

-The open source GCStreamer ingestion library is based on the following third-party open source libraries:
+The open source GCStreamer ingestion app is based on the following third-party open source libraries:

 * [gStreamer](https://gstreamer.freedesktop.org): cross-platform multimedia processing and streaming framework.